varletjs/varlet/packages/varlet-ui/docs/designResources.en-US.md

 ### Components Resources

 Component resources include `color`, `text`, and `component resources`.
-At present, only the design resources of the light color mode are provided, and the dark mode is not yet available.
+At present, only the design resources of the Material Design 2 light color mode are provided, and the dark mode is not yet available.
 Community contributions are welcome.

 <img src="https://varlet.gitee.io/varlet-ui/design/components.png" style="width: 100%; display: block; border-radius: 4px; margin-top: 16px">